Song: Shivadam Shivanamam Song from Mazhavillu (1999)

 Kaavyakallolinee theerabhoovil

-On the earth’s shores of poetic river with waves
+On the earth’s shores of the poetic river with waves

 Hridayamunmaada lahari nukarunnu